Manas Chaudhuri

+Career

-Chaudhuri is former editor of The Shillong Times since 1978; for 30 years he has almost single-handedly brought it up as Meghalaya's premier English daily.
-He has earned respect in the field of journalism in the Northeast in general and Meghalaya in particular, on one hand, for his courageous exposes of corruption in high places and, on the other, for his fiercely independent, but liberal, editorial policy.
+Chaudhuri is a former editor of The Shillong Times, for 30 years he led it to eventually become Meghalaya's premier English daily.
+He has earned respect in the field of journalism in the Northeast in general and Meghalaya in particular, for his courageous exposes of corruption in high places and for his independent, but liberal, editorial policy.

-Chaudhuri is the founding president of the Shillong Press Club and past president of Meghalaya Editors' & Publishers' Association.
-He is a member of the selection committee of the Media Exchange Programme of the National Foundation for India, New Delhi.
+Chaudhuri is the founding president of the Shillong Press Club and a past president of the Meghalaya Editors' & Publishers' Association.
+He is a member of the selection committee of the Media Exchange Programme of the National Foundation for India in New Delhi.

 He is associated with a host of educational and cultural institutions of Shillong.
-He has been the honorary secretary of the Rilbong PN Chaudhuri Secondary School, Shillong, uninterruptedly for 40 years (which is a record of sorts) and helped the school grow almost from a scratch to a position of respectability.
+He has been the honorary secretary of the Rilbong PN Chaudhuri Secondary School, Shillong, uninterruptedly for 40 years and helped the school grow to a position of respectability.
 He is the president of the governing body of the Lady Keane Girls' Higher Secondary School.
 Chaudhuri is a trustee of Sri Aurobindo Institute of Indian Culture.
 He is the president of the Rilbong Sports & Cultural Club, one of the most active youth organisations of Meghalaya engaged in multi-dimensional social, cultural and sports activities.
 Chaudhuri is a past district governor of Rotary International District 3240 and a past master of the Freemasons' Lodge.
 In 1998 he led Rotary International's Group Study Exchange Team from District 3240 to Ohio, US.
 He also led a Rotary Friendship Mission to Bangladesh in 1996.

 Chaudhuri was part of the prime minister's press entourage to Pakistan, Thailand, UK, Cuba, Philippines, Russia, Germany, Brazil and US with Dr. Manmohan Singh.

 He is the recipient of the Padmashree Award in 2005, "Pride of Shillong" Award instituted by Geetali—a reputed cultural organisation of Shillong.

+He is the managing trustee of Ardhendu Chaudhuri Charitable Trust, which was created to perpetuate the memory of his brother who died in a helicopter crash while on tour as an MLA.
+The Trust has been undertaking welfare activities in the spirit of "Service Above Self" out of his personal contributions.
+He is one of few elected public representatives in the country who donated all his earnings as MLA to serving the less fortunate.
+He has conceived and implemented a unique initiative called "Aahar" under which some 300 poor and hungry people are being provided with a wholesome free meal every day, funded entirely out of his personal contribution to the ACCT.